EpicSapphire/EpicNovaDev/README.md

 These include:

-* Website Roadmap
-* Character Bible
-* Brand Bible
+- Brand Bible
+- Visual Identity Manual
+- Character Bible
+- Website Roadmap
+- Launch Checklist
-* Future planning documents
+- Future planning documents

 As Epic Nova grows, this documentation will continue to evolve alongside the project.

+---

 ## ⚡ Mission